SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

 3. **Social Media Integration**

-Users are encouraged to share their classification results on various social media platforms, fostering a sense of engagement and networking.
+Users are encouraged to share their classification results on social media, fostering a sense of engagement and networking.
 Please note that the shareable link feature is currently under development and will be available in future updates.
 While the shareable link feature is currently in development, stay tuned for future updates that will allow you to easily share your results.

 4. **User-Friendly Interface**